Hasbrouck Heights High School: Athletics

 The Hasbrouck Heights Aviators participate in the Meadowlands Conference of the North Jersey Interscholastic Conference, which is comprised of small-enrollment schools in Bergen, Hudson, Morris and Passaic counties, and was created following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
-Prior to realignment that took effect in the fall of 2010, Hasbrouck Heights was a part of the Bergen County Scholastic League.
-With 418 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
-The school was classified by the NJSIAA as Group I North for football for 2018–2020.
+Prior to realignment that took effect in fall 2010, Hasbrouck Heights was a part of the Bergen County Scholastic League.
+With 418 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group I for most athletic competition purposes, which included schools with an enrollment of 75 to 476 students in that grade range.
+The school was classified by the NJSIAA as Group I North for football for 2024–2026, which included schools with 254 to 474 students.
 The team nickname is the Aviators.

 The school participates in joint boys / girls swimming teams with Garfield High School as the host school / lead agency.
 These co-op programs operate under agreements scheduled to expire at the end of the 2023–24 school year.

 Baseball

-The baseball team won the North I, Group I state sectional championship in 2007, topping Verona High School by a score of 7-4 in the tournament final.
+The baseball team won the North I, Group I state sectional championship in 2007, topping Verona High School by a score of 7–4 in the tournament final.

-In 2021, the team defeated Kinnelon High School for the North I, Group I state sectional championship by a score of 6-2.
+In 2021, the team defeated Kinnelon High School for the North I, Group I state sectional championship by a score of 6–2.